sr99622/wabash/README.md

 The project requires dependency libraries on the development machine in order to compile and run.
 There are two options for installing these libraries.
 One option is to use the Homebrew package manager to install dependencies.
 This has the advantage of being very simple to implement.
 The disadvantage is that this type of configuration is non-portable, meaning that any target machine on which the program would run would require a Homebrew installation.
 The other approach is to build portable libraries that can be integrated into a single Python module and will work on an arbitrary target machine.
 The portable library version is recommended and has been developed with script tools to ease the process of creation.
 Note that the portable libaries require a virtual machine installation for which instructions are included.

 Regardless of which type of libraries will be used, the development machine will require some tools in order to be able to compile and run the program.
-Xcode tools, Homebrew and Python are required to build the project.
+Xcode, Homebrew and Python are required to build the project.

 ### Install Xcode Tools
 ----